Network Classifiers Based on Social Learning: Simulation Results

 To illustrate the proposed strategy, we consider a network of $10$ agents, whose topology can be seen in Fig.~\ref{fig:net}.
 The combination matrix is generated using an averaging rule~\cite{sayed2014adaptation}, and we ensure that at least one agent possesses a self-loop.

-We consider the MNIST dataset \cite{lecun2010mnist}, limiting the dataset to digits $0$ and $1$ for a binary classification task.
-Features are the pixels of each image of the handwritten digits.
+We consider the MNIST dataset \cite{lecun2010mnist}, using digits $0$ and $1$ for a binary classification task.
+Feature vectors are the $784$ pixels of each image of the handwritten digits.
 Each agent disposes of $98$ training samples for each class of digits.
 With this dataset, each agent trains its own classifier, which has the structure of a feedforward neural network with one hidden layer with $64$ nodes, and activation function $\text{arctan}(\cdot)$.
 To illustrate the robustness of the network of classifiers, we purposely tamper with the dataset for Agent $1$, highlighted in the {leftmost panel of }Fig.~\ref{fig:net}.
 To obtain a poor training performance, we provide agent $1$ with only digits $1$ during training and randomly assigned labels.

 The training phase is run using mini-batch iterates of $10$ samples, over $15$ epochs.
 The empirical risk evolution at the individual agents as training progresses is shown in Fig.~\ref{fig:net} {(middle panel)}, where we can see how the training performance of agent $1$ is much worse than the performance of other agents.
 The average empirical risk, which is given by $\sum_{k=1}^K\pi_k\widetilde{\bm{R}}^N(\widetilde{\bm{f}}^N)$, is hardly affected by the deviating behavior of agent $1$.